 Claiming for children who are re-immunised following chemotherapy

 General practices are able to submit an immunisation claim for services delivered when children are re-immunised following chemotherapy treatment.
-The completed Immunisation Benefit Claim Details Form and Immunisation Benefit Claim Summary Form may be submitted to Sector Services who will seek approval for payment from the DHB.
-Send all completed manual claim forms to: Immunisation claims, Sector Services, PO Box 1026, Wellington, 6104.
+The completed Immunisation Benefit Claim Details Form and Immunisation Benefit Claim Summary Form may be submitted to Sector Operations who will seek approval for payment from the DHB.
+Send all completed manual claim forms to: Immunisation claims, Sector Operations, PO Box 1026, Wellington, 6104.

 The indication value that best meets the definition for re-immunisation is 6 - booster.

-An Immunisation claim cannot be submitted to Sector Services for a vaccine that is not listed on the New Zealand Pharmaceutical Schedule.
+An Immunisation claim cannot be submitted to Sector Operations for a vaccine that is not listed on the New Zealand Pharmaceutical Schedule.